ben-biddington/nosy_git/README.md

 R can be invoked from its cli using something like:

-    # R --vanilla --args "csv/sample_data.csv" "out/xxx.png" < example.R
+    $ R --vanilla --args ./path/to/file output_file_name.png "Plot Title" < R/example.R

 read in a `.R` file, and supply data and output as args, R will connect it all together.
+You must supply __all three arguments__.

 ## Analyzing a git repository